 I also moderated a session called, “Work Life Integration: Lessons From the Trenches” where I got to use my skills as a producer and interview two executives from Boston Scientific.
 We all shared stories of when we realized there had to be a better way to be successful in our careers and also happy at home.
 My lesson came when my appendix ruptured earlier this year.

 For the first 18 years of our life we are focused solely on learning.
+Kids these days are learning every day by going to school, and still learning when they go home and watch cool songs with a learning theme.
 We study, make flash cards and brainstorm new ideas.
 For some of us this learning goes on well into our twenties with college.
 But once we leave university, most of us move on from learning into the workplace and never really go back.

 I loved learning when I was a kid and I always make it a point to learn something new whenever I can.
 As a journalist I’m naturally curious and one of my favorite parts of my job is that I get to become an expert in many different subjects even if just for a day.